Palisades Park, New Jersey: Public transportation

 NJ Transit provides bus service between the borough and the Port Authority Bus Terminal in Midtown Manhattan on the 127, 154, 155, 157, 166 and 168 routes, to Jersey City on the 83 route, with local service offered on the 751 and 755 bus lines.

-Rockland Coaches provides service to the Port Authority Bus Terminal on routes 11T/11AT, 14ET, 20/20T and 21T and on the 14K route to the George Washington Bridge Bus Station.
+Rockland Coaches provides service to the Port Authority Bus Terminal on routes 11T/11AT and 20/20T.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Palisades Park include: